Skip to main content

 Written by Ulrik Baadsgaard Christensen

-QR code check-in/out is used for onsite time registration, where employees must physically check in and out via a shared terminal at the workplace using their personal QR code in the BitaBIZ app.
+QR code check-in/out is used for onsite time tracking, where employees must physically check in and out via a shared terminal at the workplace using their personal QR code in the BitaBIZ app.

-• how to grant employees access to terminal check-in/out via their personal QR code in the BitaBIZ app
+• How to give employees access to check-in/out from the terminal using their personal QR code in the BitaBIZ app

 BitaBIZ QR-kode scanner til tjek ind og ud af daglig arbejdstid